Xu-DongHui/LeetCodeAlgorithm/README.md

 Merge k sorted linked lists and return it as one sorted list.

 Swap Nodes in Pairs
 Given a linked list, swap every two adjacent nodes and return its head.

+ Reverse Nodes in k-Group
+ Given a linked list, reverse the nodes of a linked list k at a time and return its modified list.